markm-io/pypackage-template/README.md

 When you first push to GitHub, it'll start a `ci` GitHub workflow that you can see in the "Actions" tab of your repository.
 This workflow runs a couple of jobs:

-- The `test` job will run your test suite with Pytest against all Python version from 3.8 to 3.11
+- The `test` job will run your test suite with Pytest against Python versions 3.12 and 3.13
 - A few things will run in the lint job:
   - Ruff format
   - Ruff lint with several flake8, isort and pyupgrade plugins.